SergioCoboLopez/ELN_Sergio/docs/november/index.md

 x= Dataset[temperature] and dataset[salinity]
 I will do this with a single value of Salinity first.
 If I do that, my variable will be the temperature.
 Then I should try different numbers of parameters.
 And I should compare the results with the equation in the paper.
 I prepared a csv for my first experiment.

+## November 1

+I want to continue with the machine scientist test